sidrad17/Chomp-Chain-Reaction-Inter-Team-Momentum-in-UF-Athletics/chomp_chain_reaction/README2.md

 __We recommend using PyCharm as the IDE, as it is the platform on which all code was created.__

 __Scraping Data:__
+Ensure the most recent versions of os, re, requests, pandas, and io are installed

 All csv files needed to run main.py have been provided.
 However, if the user wishes to test and run the scraper to obtain the csv files themselves, they must run run_scraper.py.
 This file